ronak-wani/cs4241-final-project/README.md

 ### Contributions
 1. Gabriel: Memory game, Readme, Presentation
 2. Mike: Leaderboard, Multiplayer
-3. Sai Teja: Login with GitHub authentication, Instructions page, Readme
+3. Sai Teja: Login with GitHub authentication, Instructions page, Leaderboard, Readme
 4. Ronak: Database, Styling support, Presentation, Video Script
 5. Klaudio: Memory game, Styling
 - **Note:** All the members worked collaboratively by meeting at regular intervals and were involved in all the parts of the project.